Ropelength Criticality: The general balance criterion

-By the lemma, $\phi^t_*(\CLb)=\CxLb{\phi^t}$.
-Thus by Proposition~\ref{prop:basics} and the definition of $\Ts$, the minimum of our Clarke family is the thickness $\Ts\bigl(\phi^t(L)\bigr)$.
+By the last lemma, $\phi^t_*(\CLb)=\CxLb{\phi^t}$.
+Thus by Corollary~\ref{cor:ts-clarke} and the definition of $\Ts$, the minimum of our Clarke family is the thickness $\Ts\bigl(\phi^t L\bigr)$.
 Clarke's Theorem thus shows that thickness has a forward time derivative given by the minimum derivative of $\pd xy$ or $R/\sigma$ where these functions equal thickness.